mchughj/vim-mercurial/README.md

 editor and as such the hg integration is geared towards reading and editing files under the source control system.

-Although it may seem like a pain to use Vundle to install you will be happier if you do.
+You should reall use Vundle to install.
+You will be happier if you do.
 See https://github.com/gmarik/vundle

 Installing vundle is trivial on a reasonable system with access to git and curl.